clark-ewerton/restassured-apirest-example-java-maven-junit-allure/README.md

 This project was created to start the initial steps with test automation for a REST API using Rest-Assured.
 It tests the API: [The API Cat](https://thecatapi.com/).
 Which is a public API REST, pretty simple to handle on and perform some requests.
+If for some reason the ai-key is expired, just log into the website and generate a new one using your own account.

 > :warning: **Disclaimer**
 >